rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 .. note::

- Notice that the reflexive self comparison r(x S x) is set by default to the median valuation value 0, these reflexive terms of the binary relation being generally ignored in most of the ``Digraph`` methods.
+ Notice that the reflexive self comparison characteristic r(x S x) is set by default to the median indeterminate valuation value 0; the reflexive terms of binary relation being generally ignored in most of the ``Digraph3`` resources.

 Strict outranking via the codual digraph ........................................